hamza-faroooq/Swift-CustomAlertManager/README.md

 * Play with the variables available to achieve more results

+## More customization available for:
+* Alert title and buttons Color
+* Alert Image

 ## Contributions

 Your contributions are most welcomed.
 Do let me know if you find any kind of issue while using this file.
 Please open an issue to discuss that problem.
 Thanks